ThIheb/Internship/Documentation.md

 The script initializes a BASE\_NS (http://example.org/) and bind the following RiC-O specific sub-namespaces for clean URI generation:

-* rico: The main ontology
+* rico: The main ontology (https://www.ica.org/standards/RiC/ontology#)
 * place/ : For generated location entities
 * date/ : For generated date entities
 * identifier/ : For extracted IDs
 * title/ : For document titles
-* appellation/ : For names/labels
+* corporateBody/ : For senders that are corporateBody